Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Hourglass Opaque Rouge Liquid Lipstick ($28; nordstrom.com)

 A liquid lipstick that works as hard as you do.
 Vitamins A, C and E give your lips some much needed TLC, especially in the harsh winter weather.
-One wash of the shade Ballet, a high-energy shade of pink, on my lips stays on throughout my multiple cups of tea and lunch.
+One wash of the shade Ballet, a high-energy shade of pink, stays on my lips throughout multiple cups of tea and lunch.

 _______________________________________________________________________________